The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

 It's ideal for users who love to tinker and DIY with their CNC machine.

 If you want a fully done for you type CNC, Maslow is probably not it.

 It takes up very little floor space and allows you to perform CNC cutting on large sheets within a limited floor area.

 While considering the cost of the kit, you must also consider the cost of the materials for building the frame and the cost of a router for your build.

 |4||Cost for Router|

 It is unbelievable how popular this CNC has become despite having its beginnings in a college summer project.

-The projects on the Maslow community garden is testament to the extents to which this CNC can be pushed.
+The projects on the Maslow community garden are testament to the extent to which this CNC can be pushed.

 If you don't mind the relatively slow speed, and if you are willing to play around a bit to get the settings right, the Maslow CNC can be a great choice, especially for those who want to dip their toes in the world of hobby CNC.

 Alternatives to Maslow CNC